vergilet/schoolgirl_uniform/README.md

   [:username, :password, :email, :phone] end
 ```
-2. Fetch resource/resources from DB using identifier, which you set in `.save!`
+2. Fetch resource(s) from DB using identifier, which you set in `.save!`
 ```ruby
   def finish
     @record = User.find_by(uuid: params[:identifier])